European Union takes important steps towards standardised and interoperable beneficial ownership information

 A 2022 ruling by the Court of Justice of the European Union led to the suspension of public access to BO registers for legal entities in many member states, and has significantly influenced the discussions, proposals, and negotiations about access rules in the new AML package, which now includes provisions for access to this information based on demonstrating legitimate interest.

-Due to legitimate interest access to BO information not leading to effective access in the past, many voiced scepticism regarding the potential of the new AML package to lead to effective data use across EU member states (for Open Ownership’s views on access and usability, please see this blog).
+Due to legitimate interest access to BO information not leading to effective access in the past, many voiced scepticism regarding the potential of the new AML package to lead to effective data use across EU member states (for Open Ownership’s views on access and usability, please see this blog post).
 For example, under AMLD4 BO information for legal entities was provided on the basis of legitimate interest, as was BO information for legal arrangements under AMLD5.
 A number of countries have poor track records in granting access requests in these systems of access.

 However, as the proposals have shaped up, many of those advocating for reforms have voiced cautious optimism.
 One major reason for optimism is that – in addition to “immediate, unfiltered, direct and free access” for a range of EU and national authorities, and “timely” access for obliged entities (Article 11) – some parties are deemed to have a legitimate interest by default.
 These parties include third-country competent authorities and obliged entities as well as non-governmental organisations, academics, and investigative journalists working on AML issues, amongst others.
 In addition, there should be no discrimination based on where these parties are located, and access in one member state should give access to all (so-called mutual recognition).